hotogwc/CuteChecklists/README.md

 #CuteChecklist

 Cute To-do APP which is built by Swift 1.2.
-Will add iTune's link when it's lauched to App Store.
+Will add iTune's link when it's launched to App Store.

 #To-do